PTKay/GenerationsConfigTool_Rewrite/README.md

 - Supports proper scaling
 - Includes settings descriptions and images to better visualize the impact of each one
 - Removes the need for DefaultInput.cfg in the game's directory
+- Ability to map keys that couldn't be mapped in the original config tool (e.g. TAB)

 Current drawbacks:
 - Still no proper Nvidia Optimus support, just like the original configuration tool